Glen-Cocoa/Studyguide/ex/01-data-types/readme.md

 JavaScript is a _dynamically typed_ language.
 What this means, is when a variable is declared you do not have to tell the computer what _type_ will be stored inside of it, JavaScript will _dynamically_ determine this.

 ## Types in JS
 There are six different _primitive_ types in JavaScript.
-A _primitive_ type does is simply a stored value. _Non-primitive_ types like Object or Array store data in more complex structures and offer additional functionality, like [Array.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/keys)
+A _primitive_ type is simply a stored value. _Non-primitive_ types like Object or Array store data in more complex structures and offer additional functionality, like [Array.keys()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/keys)

 ## Primitive Types
 The six primitive types in JavaScript are as follows;